mktcode/simplor-website/docs/CONSUMER.md

 );
 ```

-As you can see you still have to provide the third argument, which is the number required responses.
+As you can see you still have to provide the third argument, which is the number required responses and you can just the default.

 ##### Expire Timestamp